Isaac-Ndirangu-Muturi-749/coding_and_algorithmic_problems/array_string/2297_Jump_Game_VIII/README.md

 Thus, the overall complexity is **O(n)**, making this approach **efficient for large inputs** (`n ≤ 100,000`).

+Time Complexity
+The time complexity of the code can be analyzed by examining the two main parts of the algorithm: graph construction and dynamic programming.

+Graph Construction: There are two similar loops that iterate backward through the input list nums, from n - 1 to 0.
+Each loop performs a constant amount of work for each element by comparing against elements in a stack and updating the graph g.
+The worst-case time complexity for each of these loops is O(n), because each element is pushed to and popped from the stack at most once.

+Dynamic Programming: After building the graph, the algorithm iterates over each element in the list nums and updates the minimum cost for each connected node.
+Since each node can have at most two connections (because in the worst case, there’s a connection to the next greater element and next smaller or equal element), and there are n nodes, the loop iterates at most 2n times.
+Within this loop, the cost calculation is constant time.

+Combining both parts, the total time complexity of the entire algorithm is O(n + 2n), which simplifies to O(n).

+Space Complexity
+The space complexity is determined by the additional space required for the data structures used in the algorithm:

+Graph Representation (g): The graph g is represented using a defaultdict of lists, which can potentially contain up to 2n edges (in the form of list items), where n is the number of elements in the input list nums.

+Stacks (stk): Two stacks are used in the graph construction, and each can contain up to n indices at any one time.

+Dynamic Programming Array (f): A list f of length n is used to store the minimum cost up to that point.

+Taking all these into consideration, the space complexity is O(n + 2n + n), which simplifies to O(n) since constants are dropped in Big O notation.
 ---

 ### **Example Walkthrough**